YorkEarwaker/Electrical-Engineering/rpi-z/README.md

     priority=1
 }
 ```
+* Saved wpa_supplicant.conf file
+* Unmount partitions and pull MicroSd Card Adapter out of Dell laptop Ubuntu LTS 24.04.3,
+* Put MicroSd Card Adapter into RPi Zero 2 W
+* Plug in USB A into Dell laptop to Power on RPi Zero 2 W
-* Can't see RPi Zero in WiFi Router Hub control panel,
+* Can't see RPi Zero in WiFi Router Hub control panel, not detailed here
-* Can't see RPi Zero with nmcli connection show
+* Can't see RPi Zero with nmcli connection show, as below
 ```
 $ nmcli connection show
 NAME                UUID                                  TYPE       DEVICE